A brief history of German neo-Nazi group NSU

 February 2004 — Mehmet Turgut, who runs a Turkish kebab restaurant in the northern city of Rostock, is shot dead.

-June 2004 — More than 20 people are injured in a nail bomb attack on a busy shopping street in Cologne frequented by migrants.
+June 2004 — 23 people are injured, some seriously, when a bomb packed with 800 nails explodes on a busy shopping street in Cologne frequented by migrants.

 April 2006 — Mehmet Kubasik, who runs a kiosk in the western city of Dortmund, is killed.
 Two days later Halit Yozgat is shot dead in his internet cafe in the central city of Kassel.

 November 2011 — After robbing a bank in the central city of Eisenach, Mundlos and Boehnhardt are found dead in a camper van in an apparent murder-suicide.
-Zschaepe sets fire to their hideout in the nearby town of Zwickau and mails videos to the media in which the NSU claims responsibility for the killings.
+Zschaepe sets fire to their hideout in the nearby town of Zwickau and mails videos featuring a Pink Panther cartoon character to the media in which the NSU claims responsibility for the killings.

 July 2012 — The head of Germany’s domestic intelligence agency, Heinz Fromm, resigns following a public outcry over his agency’s shredding of documents related to the NSU case.